Frequently Asked Questions

 I'm not artistic, is art therapy for me?

 Art Therapy is not about being artistic!
 It's about using art materials to tap into our innermost feelings thereby enabling us to focus energy on working through those feelings.
 Sometimes, when words are hard to say, art making allows us to express ourselves in a way that feels safer, a key element while in therapy.
-The art therapy studio has a range of art making materials to use and Dorothy can give you directives to help you get started.
-If you have questions, don't hesitate to contact Dorothy and have a discussion about your needs to see if art therapy will be the right fit for you.
+Working from the comfort of your own home, we will utilize whatever art materials you have on hand, there's no need to buy anything or have art making experience!
+If you have questions, don't hesitate to contact me to arrange your free consultation to see if art therapy will be the right fit for you.

 Can I book online?

-The best way for Dorothy to meet your needs, is to speak with her first.
-Please feel free to make contact with Dorothy via email, by phone or through this website.
-Contact details are at the bottom of this page, alternatively you can submit your contact details by clicking on our "contact us" page.
+The best way for me to meet your needs is for us to have a discussion.
+Please feel free to make contact with me via email, or by phone to arrange your free consultation.
+Contact details are at the bottom of this page.